 Methods

-Study system
+Study system and field measurements

-The study sites comprise mostly ponderosa pine trees, Pinus ponderosa, whose primary bark beetle predator in California is the western pine beetle (WPB), Dendroctonus brevicomis.
+The study sites were chosen to reflect typical west-side Sierra Nevada mixed conifer forests ??.
+In the specific stands studied, ponderosa pinePinus ponderosa) dominated.
+The primary bark beetle predator of ponderosa pine in California is the western pine beetle (WPB), Dendroctonus brevicomis.
 The WPB is an aggressive bark beetle, meaning it must attack and kill live trees in order to successfully reproduce (Raffa et al. 2008).
 Pioneer WPBs disperse to a new host tree, determine the host’s susceptibility to attack, and use pheromone signals to attract other WPBs.
-The attracted WPBs mass attack the tree by boring into its inner bark, laying eggs, and dying, leaving their offspring to develop inside the doomed tree before themselves dispersing (Raffa et al. 2008).
-Small WPB populations prefer weakened trees but large populations can overwhelm the defense mechanisms of even healthy trees.
-Successful attacks on large, healthy trees are boons to bark beetle fecundity and trigger outbreaks in which populations explode and massive tree mortality occurs.
-In California, the WPB can have 3 generations in a single year giving it a greater potential to spread rapidly through forests than its more infamous congener, the mountain pine beetle, Dendroctonus ponderosa (MPB).
+The attracted WPBs mass attack the tree by boring into its inner bark, laying eggs, and dying, leaving their offspring to develop inside the tree before themselves dispersing (Raffa et al. 2008).
+Small WPB populations prefer weakened trees but large populations can overwhelm the defense mechanisms of healthy trees.
+Successful attacks on large, healthy trees improve bark beetle fecundity and trigger outbreaks in which populations explode and massive tree mortality occurs.
+In California, the WPB can have 3 generations in a single year giving it a greater potential to spread rapidly through forests than its congener, the mountain pine beetle, Dendroctonus ponderosa (MPB).

 We built our study on 180 vegetation monitoring plots at 36 sites established between 2016 and 2017 (Fettig et al. 2019).
 These established plots are located in beetle-attacked, mixed-conifer forests across the Eldorado, Stanislaus, Sierra and Sequoia National Forests across an elevation gradient (3000-4000 feet, 4000-5000 feet, and 5000+ feet above sea level) and have variable forest structure and disturbance history.
 Plot locations were selected specifically in areas with >40% ponderosa pine basal area and >10% ponderosa pine mortality.
 The 0.04ha circular plots are clustered along transects in groups of 5, with between 80 and 200m between each plot.
-All trees within the plot were assessed as dead or alive.
-The stem location of all trees was mapped relative to the center of each plot using azimuth/distance measurements.
-Tree identity to species and diameter at breast height (dbh) were recorded if dbh was greater than 6.35cm.
-During the spring and early summer of 2018, all field plots were revisited to assess whether dead trees had fallen.
+In the field, we assessed all trees within the plot as dead or alive and mapped the stem location of all trees relative to the center of each plot using azimuth/distance measurements.
+Tree identity to species and diameter at breast height (dbh) were recorded for trees with dbh >6.35cm.
+During the spring and early summer of 2018, all field plots were revisited to assess whether additional trees had died ??? and if any dead trees had fallen.

 Instrumentation